- What is fertilizer?

 Under the US Farm Bill, the Natural Resources Conservation Service provides education and cost-share to the agricultural community to implement best management practices to limit nutrient runoff into streams and lakes.

-What can I do as a homeowner that will help reduce phosphorus levels in our waters?
+What can I do as a homeowner that will help reduce nutrient levels in our waters?

 Keep leaves, grass clippings, and dirt/sediment off of driveways, sidewalks and the street.
 Rains wash these nutrient rich materials into our storm sewers that lead directly to our streams, rivers, and lakes.
 Maintain healthy greenspaces (trees, landscape and lawn) to capture rainfall and prevent run-off and sedimentation.
-Use a zero-phosphorus fertilizer unless a soil test shows a need for more.
+Unless a soil test shows a need for phosphorus, there is no reason to add more.

-Does bad taste or smell of my drinking water have anything to do with phosphorus in the water?
+Does bad taste or smell of my drinking water have anything to do with nutrients in the water?

 If you have “city water” that comes from a lake or river rather than a well or aquifer, algae may cause bad tastes or smells in your water.
 Two common taste and odor compounds produced by algae as a byproduct of their growth are MIB (methyl-isoborneal) and Geosmin that cause the water to taste and / or smell earthy or musty when there is a large algal bloom.
 The compounds are harmless - but unpleasant.
 The treated water coming from your faucet is still safe to drink.